Drive-in restaurants are back in.

 Gus’s offers frozen custard with a different flavor-of-the-day every day, and options like Greek gyros and Italian meatballs add an international flair to the menu.
 Enjoy a “Heavy Chevy” burger while admiring the 1950s decor and stop by on a Saturday night to see hundreds of classic cars.
 And if you’re visiting summer hotspot Lake Geneva, you’re in luck – Gus’s, in East Troy, is just a few minutes away.

-You’ll know you’re approaching this drive-in when you see large block letters announcing THE KILTIE on the roof –– a throwback to neon signage.
+You’ll know you’re approaching this drive-in when you see large block letters announcing THE KILTIE on the roof — a throwback to neon signage.
 Enjoy burgers, fries, onion rings and weekly new custard flavors, like raspberry dole whip with rainbow sprinkles.
-And keep in mind that The Kiltie is old-school through-and-through, which means they are cash only.

 Grandpa Rudy first opened his A&W Root Beer stand in Chippewa Falls, Wisconsin in 1933.
 Today, dinner at Rudy's has been a beloved tradition for over 80 years, with operations run three generations later by Rudy’s grandson, Gary.

 Still hungry?
-Try another of Wisconsin's one-of-a-kind, only-in-the-summer dining experiences: a pizza farm!
+Try another of Wisconsin's one-of-a-kind, summer dining experiences: a pizza farm!